-John (Leany), the artist behind this design, has been engaged in motion-graphic design for more than 4 years and really love the profession.
-He makes templates for Final Cut Pro, After Effects and Premiere Pro.
+John (Leany), the artist behind this design, has been engaged in motion-graphic design for more than 4 years and really loves the profession.
+He makes templates for Final Cut Pro, After Effects, and Premiere Pro.
 Check out more of Leny’s work here.

 Sometimes simple and clean is all you need, especially when your brand has a sophisticated personality.
 The free Simple Logo Reveal for Final Cut Pro is a bundle of sleek logo reveals that you can tailor to your project’s style.
 You can add your own background image or video to use for an opener, or you can neatly end your project with this logo overlay.

 Zhoomart, the motion designer behind this template, is from Kyrgyzstan.
 He likes to contribute to Motion Array as an artist to help people from all over the world develop their businesses using ready-to-use solutions.
 He puts extra effort to make his projects easy to use for beginners.
 You can check out his entire portfolio here.